A dog can destroy a blanket by digging.

 Tip 2: Play With Your Dog

 Spending time with your dog is helpful to your dog in many aspects.
-You can go for a run, play with a ball, or just cuddling might help you a lot.
+You can run, play with a ball, or just cuddling might help you.
 All types of dogs are more or less energetic animals.

 Also, getting toys such as shreddable materials can be good for your dogs to enjoy.

 Tip 3: Make Your Dog a Proper Bed

 This one is the best.
 Getting your dog its place is a wise move.
 An old blanket or a mattress works best in this situation.

 Dog beds are cozy and comfortable for your dog.
 There is a wide range to choose from.
 Then, add a dog bed to the list next time you go shopping.

 But if you want, you can buy a dedicated dog bed.
 Making your dog habituated to the new bed can be tricky.
 Make sure he finds the place safe and cozy.